marco-campos/ns1/README.md

 My goal is to have a webapp where to students can practice their number sense anywhere they go.
 For now, I am just generating the questions/answer keys based on functions designed to generate the types of popular questions that you may see in a number sense exam.

 ## Short Term Goals
+- Create lessons for the major tricks.
+Include formulas for the simple problems
 - A fully functioning webapp to generate an exam with **most** of the popular exam questions.
     - I have a product that **works** so now I want to completely flesh out the bare minimum utility that I wanted.
 After this I will focus on cosmetics and trickier features.
     - As long as I go through the book, implement all of the standard tricks and keep up with the ones I skipped by writing them bellow then that should be good enough.